 Follow the simple steps below, and you’ll be on your way towards becoming a master in no time!

 What is acid etching?

 In short, etching is a process where you use acid to create images on metal.
-The process involves coating the metal in an acid resistant substance, then either leaving areas blank or scratching away the cover to make an image.
-This reveals part of the metal which is then etched by the acid.
+The process involves coating the metal in an acid resistant substance, appropriately called the Resist, then either leaving areas blank or scratching away the cover to make an image.
+This reveals part of the metal which is then partially burned away (etched) by the acid.